 The basics are simple to learn

-It's relatively easy to learn the Authentic Bachata basics, evenup to the level to dance with Dominicans.
+It's relatively easy to learn the Authentic Bachata basics and enough to dance with Dominicans.
 The full theory and philosophy is really complicated and just a few people in the world do serious research on it.
 To become an advanced authentic dancer involves years of practice in DomRep.
 The Dominican instructors are priviledged because they have Bachata in their blood.
 They just need to learn the philosophy, theories and logical teaching.

 There are very few international instructors who can teach authentic bachata structure, musicality and practices.
 Unfortunately there are huge amount of international instructors claiming to know how to teach authentic, but in reality they teach too limited or exaggerated set, even tricks that Dominicans don't do and omitting the most important skills.
 You shouldn't espect an international instructor to be able to teach authentic if he or she hasn't been enough long time in DomRep doing an extensive study on how Dominicans dance.